mackenziekbrooks/dci102-f18-humanities-data/Unit 2/unit2_assignments.md

   * Reconcile names to an external authority if possible.
   * Separation into multiple csv files for more specific analysis.
   * Any approaches for standardizing the content of the fields (LastName, FirstName or First, Last; separating or combining fields)
+  * List of cleanup steps taken in OpenRefine or Excel

 ### Project visualization